viet34tqc/notebook/dependancy-injection.md

 # Dependancy injection

+## Dependency Inversion

+Dependency Inversion Principle (DIP) says that high-level modules should not import anything from low-level modules, both should depend on abstractions.
+What this means, is that any high level module, which naturally could be dependent on implementation details of modules it uses, shouldn't have that dependency.

+The high and low-level modules, should be written in a way so they both can be used without knowing any details about the other module's internal implementation.
+Each module should be replaceable with an alternative implementation of it as long as the interface to it stays the same.

+## Inversion of Control

+Inversion of Control (IoC) is a principle used to address the dependency inversion problem.
+It states that dependencies of a module should be provided by an external entity or framework.
+That way, the module itself only has to use the dependency, it never has to create the dependency or manage it in any way.

+## Dependancy injection

 <https://blog.codeminer42.com/di-with-some-context/>

-Dependancy injection is a popular pattern used to remove hardcoded dependancy between units in an application.
+Dependancy injection is a common way to implement IoC.
+It remove hardcoded dependancy between module in an application.
 The aim of this technique is to make our code more flexible and scalable

 So what's hardcoded dependancy?
 Hardcode dependancy means class A is tightly coupled to class B, class B is called inside class A. There are some issue with this: